Lynyrd Skynyrd on MV / YouTube

 Fun Fact: Despite the inspiration behind “Sweet Home Alabama,” Lynyrd Skynyrd and Neil Young were great admirers of each other – in fact, Ronnie is even wearing a Neil Young t-shirt in this performance!

-It’s been nearly 40 years since this iconic performance, and we still can’t stop talking about it; Ronnie Van Zant was absolutely electric, the picture of Southern rock with his signature hat cocked just over his eyes and padding around the stage barefoot, bringing to California a brand of southern comfort it never knew it needed.
+It’s been 40 years since this iconic performance, and we still can’t stop talking about it; Ronnie Van Zant was absolutely electric, the picture of Southern rock with his signature hat cocked just over his eyes and padding around the stage barefoot, bringing to California a brand of southern comfort it never knew it needed.
 Nothing says Southern rock quite like “Sweet Home Alabama,” and this Lynyrd Skynyrd classic is sure to get you movin’!